djshiesty/Npc-Generator-1/README.md

 - Feature 2: Conveniences: The program makes it more convenient to write down large arrays of different NPC characters, where you can decide how many characters you wish to generate and what exactly you want in each of them.
 After writing down on all of the inputs, they print out in a neat, orderly list.
-- Feature 3: Error handling: One of the features I added that saved a lot of hassle was solving the capitalization issue in my boolean portion of the program.
-Whenever I typed in an input that wasnt capitalized properly, it rendered it as 'False', which bugged me for a while.
+- Feature 3: Error handling: One of the features I added that was to force the user to add an integer for the number of NPC characters that they want to generate.
+In the code, I used a 'while True' loop to make sure the program doesn't stop after error detection, where I added a
-  However, I found out that adding a '.upper()' after stating the variable name (for the input) when making a detection system for 'True' or
-  'False' helped solve the problem immediately.
-This helped the program run a bit easier and allowed for more flexibility in user inputting.
+  'try' and 'except' statement to allow the program to detect errors in the code, specifically strings or floats.
+I added an else statement as well to force the program to continue once the requirements were met and there were no errors, breaking the loop at the end.

 ## My background